tiggerbob/PWSH-Comp.-Club-Problems-24-25/Definitely Not Among Us/README.md

 ### Input Format
 The first line of input consists of an integer n denoting the number of test cases to follow.
 For each of the n test cases,
-- int i - number of impostors
+- int $i$ - number of impostors
-- int c - number of total crewmates, including impostors
+- int $c$ - number of total crewmates, including impostors
 - an unknown number of lines lines containing two integers, the name of someone on the ship and name of who they are claiming to be able to confirm innocent

 ### Output Format